If you have already left school and would like to apply to university, follow the steps below.

 Study at the only full-service university campus on the Sunshine Coast, USC Sunshine Coast, or choose from study locations including Moreton Bay, Fraser Coast, Noosa, Gympie, USC Caboolture and South Bank (Brisbane).

 To find out when to apply, refer to the application dates for cut-off dates and deadlines.

 Check the admission requirements on the 'Why study this program?' tab of your chosen undergraduate program for:

 OP/Selection rank required

-You must be eligible for an OP or selection rank equal to or above the cut-off level in the offer round, through completion of a recognised formal or non-formal qualification.
-The OP/Rank stated on the program summary of your chosen program is a guide only as it can vary from intake to intake.
+You must be eligible for an OP or selection rank equal to or above the minimum OP or selection rank required for consideration in the offer round, through completion of a recognised formal or non-formal qualification.
+The OP/Selection Rank stated on the program summary of your chosen program is a guide only as it can vary from intake to intake.

-You may be eligible for a boost to your OP or selection rank under the Access USC Bonus Scheme.
+You may be eligible for an adjustment to your OP or selection rank under the Access USC Scheme.